brianwmorgan/flashcard-app/README.md

 # Flip and Flourish | Flashcard Study Aid

 Flip and Flourish is a live study aid application.
-It allows a user to create, edit, study, and delete decks of flashcards so they can master new material.
+It allows a user to create, edit, study, and delete decks of flashcards.

 ## Links